 Despite the lackluster crypto appetite, like so many countries now, Israel is a firm blockchain advocate and builds on the country’s high-tech traditions.
 There appears to be huge potential for the concept outside of the financial sector – in cybersecurity, for example.
 In terms of tax, bitcoin sellers will have to pay a capital gains tax of 25% each time a bitcoin is sold and miners are liable for corporate income tax as well as a 17% VAT charge.

-Israel is home to an active cryptoeconomy with a very large bitcoin meet up group.
-A taxation policy that puts the owness on individuals to report their crypto holding has not stemmed the interest in buying, selling or spending crypto.
+Israel is home to an active crypto economy with a very large bitcoin meet-up group.
+A taxation policy that puts the ownness on individuals to report their crypto holding has not stemmed the interest in buying, selling, or spending crypto.
 Tel Aviv has a high number of retailers and ATMs that accept and exchange bitcoin.

-Israel has applied particularly stringent taxation requirements on cryptocurrency and recently its financial authorities have been actively bringing clearer and more sophisticated regulation to bear on cryptoeconomy investments.
+Israel has applied particularly stringent taxation requirements on cryptocurrency and recently its financial authorities have been actively bringing clearer and more sophisticated regulations to bear on crypto economy investments.
 A Bill requiring all crypto holding over 61k to be reported to the tax authority and more comprehensive money laundering requirements are also to be applied to virtual currency service providers.
 The country’s first bitcoin-linked bonds trade on Israel’s exchange trading platform for private companies.

-Paying tax on my crypto trading in the Israel
+Paying taxes on my crypto trading in Israel

 The taxation policy around crypto is built around the definition of crypto as an asset.
 Taxation reporting guidelines appear to be unstreamlined (that means ‘confusing’ to you and me) with the likelihood of capital gains tax (25%), income tax (up to 50%), value added tax (17%) all applying to your gains, depending upon circumstances.
 Of late the Israeli Tax Authority has made concerted efforts to contact individuals to disclose their cryptocurrency holdings and be taxed accordingly.
 Further disclosure requirements have also been asked of locally based and overseas exchanges operating in the country.

-Investors in cryptocurrency will be subject to a 25% capital gains tax, if their activity does not become an ongoing commercial enterprise.
-Move into the heady realms of a commercial enterprise will incur a two-stage corporate tax or a marginal tax.
+Investors in cryptocurrency will be subject to a 25% capital gains tax if their activity does not become an ongoing commercial enterprise.
+Moving into the heady realms of a commercial enterprise will incur a two-stage corporate tax or a marginal tax.

 Crypto mining regulations in Israel